pjaskulski/kursnbp/README.md

 [macos](https://github.com/pjaskulski/kursnbp/releases/download/v0.3.7/kursnbp_v0.3.7_macos_amd64.tar.gz)
 [FreeBSD](https://github.com/pjaskulski/kursnbp/releases/download/v0.3.7/kursnbp_v0.3.7_freebsd_amd64.tar.gz)

-Note: the application has not been tested on MacOS.
+**Note**: the application has not been tested on MacOS.

-Disclaimer: the kursNBP app is a private project, in no way related to the National Bank of Poland, except for the use of the NBP public API.
+**Disclaimer**: the kursNBP app is a private project, in no way related to the National Bank of Poland, except for the use of the NBP public API.

     Usage:
       kursnbp table | currency | gold [--flag]